WoodmarkConsulting/Ambari-Alert/README.md

-# The best Ambari-Alert
+# The best Ambari-Alert of all times

-Download the script `volumeSpace.py` to solve the Ambari alert which is described in the following blog post by Rick Moritz:
+Download the script `volumeSpace.py` to provide Ambari alerts which are described in the following blog post by Rick Moritz:
 (https://www.woodmark.de/blog/der-beste-ambari-alert-aller-zeiten/)